-- 2042 Multiple Subject Preliminary Credential - 2042 Single Subject Preliminary Credential- in the following areas- English/Language Arts, Mathematics, Music, Physical Education, Sciences, Social Sciences, World Languages - Bilingual Authorization (Spanish/English)
+- 2042 Multiple Subject Preliminary Credential - 2042 Single Subject Preliminary Credential- in the following areas-Art, Dance, English/Language Arts, Health Science, Mathematics, Music, Physical Education, Sciences, Social Sciences, World Languages - Bilingual Authorization (Spanish/English)

-- Submit proof of COVID-19 vaccination 60 days prior to the start of student teaching. - Completed and passed the CSET for the credential being sought (or obtain a waiver) - · CPR Certification - Complete 600 hours of full-time student teaching in an approved classroom(s) over 2 eight-week sessions regardless of holidays or vacation days - Students are advised not to work during their student teaching experience as it is a full-time commitment requiring 40 plus hours each week - Substitute teaching and non-sequential or unapproved placements may not be counted towards the 600 hours of required practicum - Students may be required to travel to distant school sites as assigned- specific school schedule requests or school sites may or may not be accommodated - Students are encouraged to look ahead and properly plan for the required 16 weeks of student teaching
+- · Completed and passed the CSET for the credential being sought (or obtain an equivalency approval) - CPR Certification - Complete 600 hours of full-time student teaching in an approved classroom(s) over 2 eight-week sessions regardless of holidays or vacation days - Students are advised not to work during their student teaching experience as it is a full-time commitment requiring 40 plus hours each week - Substitute teaching and non-sequential or unapproved placements will not be counted towards the 600 hours of required practicum - Students may be required to travel to distant school sites as assigned-specific school schedule requests or school sites may or may not be accommodated - Students are encouraged to look ahead and properly plan for the required 16 weeks of student teaching

-Internship Option- Students interested in the internship option must meet additional enrollment requirements: passing scores on the California Subjects Examination for

-Teachers (CSET), have an intern job offer with a public school in the state of California.
+Internship Option- Students interested in the internship option must meet additional enrollment requirements: passing scores on the California Subjects Examination for Teachers (CSET) or CTC approved equivalency, have an intern job offer with a public school in the state of California.
 Multiple Subject students must also have passed the Reading Instruction Competency Assessment (RICA).
-This program requires students to have a full-time intern teaching placement, on an internship credential, at a public school district while they are in the program.
+This program requires students to have a fulltime intern teaching placement, on an internship credential, at a public school district while they are in the program.
+Students must be enrolled in the University to work on an Intern Credential.
+A leave of absence or break in attendance will cause the credential to be revoked.

-Student teaching/Intern teaching is rarely available during the Summer.
+\Student teaching/Intern teaching is rarely available during the Summer.
 Students who begin the program in the fall terms and continuously enroll in two courses each term must acknowledge that student teaching may be delayed until the following fall terms due to third party teaching placements availability.
 By not continuing during summer sessions, this may impact your continuous enrollment, financial aid (if applicable), and time to complete.